microsoft/AcademicContent/Azure University Tour/WebAppHOL/README.md

 4. Note your ability to zoom in and out using the scroll control, and the **Neighborhood Match** legend in the lower right of the window.

-In the upcomming exercises you will render circles (pins) indicating Seattle neighborhoods containing the number of rentals available in each neighborhood (shown as numbers within the circles).
+In the upcoming exercises you will render circles (pins) indicating Seattle neighborhoods containing the number of rentals available in each neighborhood (shown as numbers within the circles).
 These neighborhoods will be ranked based on how well they meet a user-defined set of criteria, known as `categories` within the Project Wollongong API.
 The default scoring displayed is based on average-level interest in access to local amenities, such as medical care, grocery and shopping stores, parks and recreation, and nightlife.
 How well a neighborhood scores is represented by the color of the pins defined in the legend.

 5. Note how clicking the hamburger control in the upper-right of the window allows you to change your location to a number of pre-defined cities.